Code-Institute-Submissions/data-centric-development-1/README.md

 ## UX

+My goal on Data Centric Development was to provide information on holidays, as well as adding (creating), editing (updating) and deleting holidays.

 As a user, I want to be able to create, read, update and delete holiday.
 I want to find out a holiday that fits my needs (e.g. in terms of categories).
 I want to delete a holiday that does not fit my needs (e.g. in terms of categories).
 I want to modify the description of my holiday (e.g. the hotel is closed for refurbishment and an alternative hotel is provided).
-I want to add a holiday as soon as it becomes available.
+I want to add a holiday as soon as it becomes available for my needs.

+Wireframes are available in the wireframes folder.
+Schema is available in the dbdiagram folder.

+## Features

 Features include Create (Add), Read (Get), Update (Edit) and Delete Holidays and Categories.

 Fields include Category Name, Holiday Name, Holiday Description, Nights and Depart Date.

-Wireframes are available in the wireframes folder.
-Schema is available in the dbdiagram folder.

 ## Technologies Used